jglee72/encoder-dac/README.md

 - Mechanical or Optical Quadrature (grey-code) encoders can be used.
 - Optional push button is monitored via any available pins
 - if a seperate button is used make sure pin is defined in file
+- Alternate Pin for "main" encoder can now be changed via argument list (see encoder.py --help)

 # MCP4725 DAC Drivers
 Need to install Adafruit_Python_MCP4725.git with the instructions provided below.
+UPDATE: this git includes all the necessary files to get up and running.
+Skip to "this is how I setup a new RPi 4"

 It is unknown why the following repository is considered "Archived" in lieu of circuit python.
 In the attempts to become "simpler" it seems to have become very complex to get simple ADC project